MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 ## Python example of an encryption key configuration

-This section shows the Python representation of an encryptionKey in an object definition.
-It's the same definition for indexes, data sources, skillets, indexers, and synonym maps.
+This section shows the Python representation of an `encryptionKey` in an object definition.
+The same definition applies to indexes, data sources, skillets, indexers, and synonym maps.
+To try this example on your search service and key vault, download the notebook from [azure-search-python-samples](https://github.com/Azure-Samples/azure-search-python-samples).

-Install some packages
+Install some packages.

 ```python
 ! pip install python-dotenv